steamworks4j

 The steamworks4j-server module

-With steamworks4j v1.7.0, server functions were moved to a separate Maven module, steamworks4j-server.
+Since steamworks4j v1.7.0, server functions reside in a separate Maven module, steamworks4j-server.

 GameServer API